The Call: June 4th 2019

 At Empower Yoga we aim to show you- you.
 The real you.
 The you that can do ANYTHING.
 The you with limitless potential and power.
 The real you.

 Will you join us in empowering our community and world?
-Will you empower your life to inspire others to do the same? and will you show up for you?
+Will you empower your life to inspire others to do the same? and will you show up for YOU?

-A very special thank you to everyone who helped in this journey: lots and lots of family, so many amazing friends, our yoga communities far and near, neighbors, checkout attendants, Robbie at the lumber store, folks who held doors for us, and everyone who contributed their love and support!
+A very special thank you to everyone who helped in this journey: lots and lots of family, so many amazing friends, our yoga communities far and near, neighbors, checkout attendants, Robbie at the lumber store, Brett our savior electrician, folks who held doors for us, and everyone who contributed their love and support!
 Gratitude fills our hearts every time we walk into the studio, this was built together, thank you.

 We cant wait to celebrate and practice with everyone at the Grand Opening Party on October 12th.
 Its going to be loaded with powerful classes, community feels, dance parties, a ribbon cutting, and pizza to end the day!